thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 In the short term, improvements like running our own ethereum full nodes, and distributing our architecture such that relayers, signers, ethereum full nodes, thorchain full nodes and thorchain validator nodes to not need to run on the same virtual machine will be important reliability/performance and security improvements to make.

-In the medium term, improvements to deal with potential malicious validator behaviour and unhappy paths in the sysem, like exploring fraud proofs for some scenarios and considering governance solutions should be explored.
+In the medium term, improvements to deal with potential malicious validator behaviour and unhappy paths in the system, like exploring fraud proofs for some scenarios and considering governance solutions should be explored.

 More long term, evolving the Bifrost into the more robust mechansims described in the main Bifrost whitepaper should become a priority (https://github.com/thorchain/Resources/blob/master/Whitepapers/Bifrost-Protocol/whitepaper-en.md).
 Some valuable additions will be the SPV and gossip network features, and an exploration of using VRFs.